LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/agent tools for messaging/EnhancedWorkspace/userguide.md

 * Consumer to agent audio sharing
 * Agent to consumer file sharing

+#### Recommended Actions

+Recommended Actions use LivePerson's Maven AI to analyze consumer intent and recommend the next best action for you, saving time and improving efficiency.
+Recommended Actions, which were previously available in a separate widget, will now be available inline in your messaging conversations to improve usability and engagement.
+Recommended actions include suggesting an agent reply, adding a bot to the conversation, or sharing a relevant Knowledge Center article.

 ### Additional actions

 While conducting a conversation, there are a few actions you can take.
 Click on the three white dots that appear in the top right of the conversation view.
 Here you will see a menu of actions with their corresponding shortcuts.